 Do Not FOMO

-I know that I have mentioned this already earlier but I’m just mentioning this again to put emphasis to it.
+I know that I have mentioned this already earlier but I’m just mentioning this again to put emphasis on it.

 The biggest risk in FOMOing is that, by the time you learn about crypto that is being hyped, it might be already at a very high level and there’s a huge tendency that you might be dumped on.